 2. Am I in a comfort zone?

 When I started my job, I was thrown on-site with almost no training.
-I learnt new things on daily basis, often the hard way.
+I learned new things on daily basis, often the hard way.
 I researched, observed and badgered my seniors with questions in order to deliver my projects.

 After 3 years, the learning curve fell flat.
 I knew how the project runs, my product knowledge was decent enough to cover for my newer Business Analysts, I knew when my programmers inflate their mandays estimates, I could recognize what type of clients I got from just one meeting, and I was the one who give trainings to my peers and colleagues.